-- Must demonstrate by one of the following means that they are qualified to enroll (and therefore may be eligible) for Federal Student Aid (FSA) Programs: - Have a high school diploma or General Educational Development (GED) certificate; - Pass an approved ability-to-benefit (ATB) test; - Meet other standards a specific state has established and has been approved by the USDE; - Complete a high school education in a home school setting approved under state law. - Must be enrolled or accepted for enrollment in an eligible program at an eligible institution. - Must meet satisfactory academic progress standards established by the institution.
+- Must demonstrate by one of the following means that they are qualified to enroll (and therefore may be eligible) for Federal Student Aid (FSA) Programs: - Have a high school diploma or General Educational Development (GED) certificate; - Meet other standards a specific state has established and has been approved by the USDE; - $\circ$ $\,$ Complete a high school education in a home school setting approved under state law. - Must be enrolled or accepted for enrollment in an eligible program at an eligible institution. - Must meet satisfactory academic progress standards established by the institution.